mit-cml/yrtoolkit/yr/tutorials/AlexaHelloWorld.md

 <p style="font-size: 150%;
 font-weight:bold; color:#1c2f8d; padding-bottom: 0;">Make Your Own Amazon Alexa Skill!</p>

-In this tutorial, you will learn how to use the <strong>MIT App Inventor’s Conversational AI Interface v2</strong> to create your own Amazon Alexa skill for Alexa to say "Hello World" when prompted by the user.
+In this tutorial, you will learn how to use the <strong>MIT App Inventor’s Conversational AI Interface</strong> to create your own Amazon Alexa skill for Alexa to say "Hello World" when prompted by the user.

 You will also learn how to test your new Alexa skill using Amazon’s <strong>Alexa Development Console</strong>.